Dineshs91/blog/content/post/awesome_collections.md

 Description = "Awesome collections"
 Tags = []
 date = "2016-02-20T21:33:14+05:30"
-title = "Awesome collections of technology podcasts, videos and articles"
+title = "Awesome collection of technology podcasts, videos and articles"

 +++
 Here's a list of awesome articles, podcasts and youtube talks.